micheleasara/DecisionTreeClassifier/README.md

 ### Introduction

 This repository contains code for training and using a Decision Tree, as well as code for interacting with data and evaluate perfomance.
+It was a short group project I did as part of my MSc.

 ### Data